 David: The Pennsylvania Academy, yeah.
 And so in my third year… well, so basically there began this path, where for the first time I was told what I was doing was not art because it was made with the assistance, the intervention, of technological means.
 And I just couldn’t believe I was hearing this; because I was just putting one foot in front of the other, and thinking “Hey, new territory, this is great, I’ve never seen anything like this before, this is fantastic.”
-And instead of getting approval, which I had when I was doing the portraits, I was good at that kind of thing, I got a lot of approval from that, suddenly that rug was pulled out from under me.
+And instead of getting approval, which I had when I was doing the figures and portraits, suddenly that rug was pulled out from under me.
 And I was told not only “It isn’t very good,” but “it isn’t even art”.

 Jeremy: Don’t worry I’m going to interrupt and pose other questions at the right moment…

 David: OK, OK. but another really interesting thing happened, which was that the base material of acrylic paint, called Rhoplex, a liquid plastic, is made by a company called Rohm & Haas, and I started buying this stuff in bucket-fulls.
 And I was having problems with it.
 I had a studio, it was maybe a little bit smaller than this, and very quickly I was working with levels of thickness where things wouldn’t dry, things wouldn’t do what I wanted them to do at the rate that I wanted them to happen — so it was like coming into a log jam, where my head was out here, but the physical reality was several steps back.
 And by chance I was walking one night to a restaurant in Chinatown and I turned a corner and saw the Rohm & Haas corporate headquarters – right there.
 What are the chances of that?